nicolassigalgl/ubigeos/README.md

 - plain file ubigeos.txt is located inside mock folder, this file is consumed on demand by an API that is on server.js
 - GET /api/ubigeos is called by the ubigeos services (/src/services/ubigeos).
-- Styles are written in sass and build with node-sass
+- Styles are written in sass and built using node-sass
 - Bundles and minification are made with webpack.

 instructions to run this project